davidkeipert/tikfav/README.md

 # Upcoming Features

-- [ ] add option to download liked videos instead of favorites
+- [x] add option to download liked videos instead of favorites
+- [ ] download Tiktok sounds and videos from your share history